AI Search

 • Google AI Mode.
 Google’s conversational search tab, how it differs from AI Overviews, and what content it retrieves and cites.

-Why AI search matters
+Why does AI search matter?

 The share of searches that return an AI-generated answer is growing rapidly.
 For informational queries in particular, AI Overviews are becoming the dominant surface.
 Sites that aren’t optimised for generative retrieval will see organic traffic decline even if their traditional rankings hold.